×

 If you are thinking about moving to Bamberg, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bamberg can vary greatly depending on the location and size of the property.
 For a rented apartment in the city center, the cost can range from moderate to high, while purchasing a property can be quite expensive.
 On the outskirts of the city, both rental and purchase prices tend to be more affordable.
-However, it's important to note that these prices can fluctuate based on the current real estate market," said one expat who made the move to Bamberg.
+However, it's important to note that these prices can fluctuate based on the current real estate market," explained one expat living in Bamberg, Germany.

 Should I buy or rent a home in Bamberg?